-Brown & Barron, LLC Fights Nursing Home Abuse Head-On
+Brown & Barron Fights Nursing Home Abuse Head-On

-There are five underperforming nursing homes in Maryland on this newly released list:
+There were five underperforming nursing homes in Maryland on the list released in 2019:

 - Autumn Lake Healthcare at Pikesville in Pikesville